What Is Lewy Body Dementia?

 Lewy body dementia is a progressive disease, meaning symptoms start slowly and worsen over time.
-The disease lasts an average of 5 to 8 years from the time of diagnosis to death, but the time span can range from 2 to 20 years.
+The disease lasts an average of five to eight years from the time of diagnosis to death, but the time span can range from two to 20 years.
 How quickly symptoms develop and change varies greatly from person to person, depending on overall health, age, and severity of symptoms.

 In the early stages of Lewy body dementia, symptoms can be mild, and people can function fairly normally.
 As the disease advances, people with LBD require more help due to a decline in thinking and movement abilities.
 In the later stages of the disease, they often depend entirely on others for assistance and care.

 Some Lewy body dementia symptoms may respond to treatment for a period of time.
 Currently, there is no cure for the disease.
 Research is improving our understanding of this challenging condition, and advances in science may one day lead to better diagnosis, improved care, and new treatments.

 Lewy bodies are named for Dr. Friederich Lewy, a German neurologist.
 In 1912, he discovered abnormal protein deposits that disrupt the brain’s normal functioning in people with Parkinson’s disease.
 These abnormal deposits are now called “Lewy bodies.”